mit212/lab5_2025/README.md

 ## 2 Wiring and Reading Sensors
 Estimated time of completion: 40 min

 In this section, you will wire and code each sensor by following Adafruit tutorials.
-The instructions are intentionally vague to prepare you incase you use other sensors for the final project!
+The instructions are intentionally vague to prepare you in case you use other sensors for the final project!
 Don't be afraid to ask the lab staff any questions you might have.

 Please keep the sensors on the breadboard as you move through this section.